erizov/Professor/semester_4/lecture_15_testing_patterns/mocking/README.md

 ## Often Used Together With

-Mocking is commonly used in combination with:
+Mocking is used in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions
-- **Strategy**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

 - **Stubbing**: Mocking verifies interactions, stubbing provides predefined responses
-- **Faking**: Mocking is for testing, faking is lightweight implementation for testing
+- **Faking**: Mocking is for testing, faking is lightweight deployment for testing
 - **Spying**: Mocking replaces object, spying wraps real object to record calls

 ## Self-Assessment Questions